-Prochlorococcus genomes encode 4 FtsH proteins [67,74], henceforth referred to as FtsH1-4, homologs to the characterized FtsH isoforms of the model freshwater cyanobacterium Synechocystis sp.
+Prochlorococcus marinus genomes encode 4 FtsH proteins [70,77], henceforth referred to as FtsH1-4, homologs to the characterized FtsH isoforms of the model freshwater cyanobacterium Synechocystis sp.
 PCC6803, and with presumably parallel functions (Table 1).
-Upon a shift to higher light, HLI MED4 upregulates expression of FtsH1 and FtsH2 [45], homologs to the Synechocystis slr0228 and slr1604, implicated in PSII repair [72,74].
-In contrast, representative LLIV strain MIT9313 shows no induction of expression of these FtsH protease isoforms when shifted to high light, and thus has fewer of these FtsH hexamers serving each photosystem [45].
-Transcript analysis demonstrates that MIT9313 expressed primarily FtsH3, homologous to Synechocystis sll1463, possibly involved in PSI biogenesis [76].
-FtsH3 expression did not increase in response to light stress in MIT9313 [45].
-Through adaptation to steady low light, clade LLIV Prochlorococcus instead allocate resources to processes other than dynamic regulation of PSII repair.
+Upon a shift to higher light, clade HLI MED4 upregulates expression of FtsH1 and FtsH2 [48], homologs to the Synechocystis slr0228 and slr1604, implicated in PSII repair [75,77].
+In contrast, representative clade LLIV strain MIT9313 shows no induction of expression of these FtsH protease isoforms when shifted to high light, and thus has fewer of these FtsH hexamers serving each photosystem [48].
+Transcript analysis demonstrates that MIT9313 expressed primarily FtsH3, homologous to Synechocystis sll1463, possibly involved in PSI biogenesis [79].
+FtsH3 expression did not increase in response to light stress in MIT9313 [48].
+Through adaptation to steady low light, clade LLIV P. marinus instead allocates resources to processes other than dynamic regulation of PSII repair.

 Table 1: FtsH protease homologs in Prochlorococcus marinus and the model cyanobacterium Synechocystis sp.
 PCC6803.
-Protein homologies between Prochlorococcus and Synechocystis were determined by multiple sequence alignment with MUSCLE followed by construction of maximum likelihood phylogenetic tree using 1000 bootstrap replicates in MEGAX.
+Protein homologies for FtsH isoforms between Prochlorococcus marinus and Synechocystis were extracted from [48].